chinrichsen/tech-tools-refresher-for-career-break/README.md

 | Focuses on learning syntax | Focuses on regaining speed and confidence |
 | Rarely addresses interview rustiness | Explicitly addresses return‑to‑work rustiness |

-This distinction matters because returning professionals often do not need a full restart; they need a **structured bridge** back into confident practice.
+The aim is not a full restart; it is a **structured bridge** back into confident technical work.

----